SKS Load Balancer and Ingress Controller

 kubernetes ClusterIP 10.96.0.1 <none> 443/TCP 52m

-You can also see your load balancer in the Exoscale portal or show its information using the CLI (with the exo compute load-balancer
+You can also see your load balancer in the Portal under Compute

 and exo compute load-balancer show

-In this case, the web application would be now reachable via 194.182.170.158.
-The service LoadBalancer will automatically route and balance traffic to your Pods.
+In this case, the web application would be now reachable via 194.182.170.158

 Note

-Deleting a cluster will not always delete the Network Load Balancers created by a Kubernetes Service.
-Make sure to check your Load Balancers in the Exoscale UI or CLI after deleting a SKS cluster, and delete them if necessary.
-When the annotation “exoscale-loadbalancer-external” is set to true (see the example below), the Load Balancer will never be automatically deleted.
+Deleting a cluster will not always delete the Network Load Balancers created by a Kubernetes service.
+Make sure to check your load balancers in the Portal or CLI after deleting a SKS cluster, and delete the load balancers if necessary.
+When the annotation exoscale-loadbalancer-external

 apiVersion: apps/v1